Breaking Parameter Degeneracies in a Magnetically Charged Black Hole Embedded in a Hernquist Dark-Matter Halo: A Multi-Observable Analysis: Introduction

 \section{Introduction}

-The direct detection of gravitational waves from compact-binary coalescences by the LIGO--Virgo--KAGRA network and the horizon-scale images of M87$^*$ and Sgr\,A$^*$ obtained by the Event Horizon Telescope have moved black-hole physics into a precision observational era~\cite{Abbott2016,Abbott2021,EventHorizonTelescope:2019dse,EventHorizonTelescope:2022wkp}.
-Two observables are especially important in this context.
-The first is the ringdown signal, whose damped oscillations are described by quasinormal modes (QNMs).
-The second is the strong-field optical image, encoded in the photon ring and shadow.
-These probes are complementary because they are governed by related, but not identical, properties of the underlying geometry.
+The direct detection of gravitational waves from compact-binary coalescences by the LIGO-Virgo-KAGRA network, and the horizon-scale images of M87$^*$ and Sgr\,A$^*$ by the Event Horizon Telescope mark the starting point in a precision observational era of black-hole physics~\cite{Abbott2016,Abbott2021,EventHorizonTelescope:2019dse, EventHorizonTelescope:2022wkp}.
+In this context two observables are of particular interest.
+The first is the ringdown signal, with its damped oscillations described by quasinormal modes (QNMs)\cite{Kokkotas1999,Daghigh:2024wcl,Daghigh:2023ixh,Daghigh:2021psm}.
+The second is the optical image in the strong field, encoded in the photon ring and shadow.
+These probes are complementary, as they depend on related but not identical features of the underlying geometry.

-Quasinormal modes are complex frequencies fixed by the background spacetime, the spin of the perturbing field, and the boundary conditions of purely ingoing waves at the horizon and purely outgoing waves at infinity~\cite{Kokkotas1999,Berti2009,Konoplya2011}.
-They are therefore central to black-hole spectroscopy and to tests of the no-hair paradigm~\cite{Dreyer2004,Berti:2025hly}.
-In the eikonal regime, the real part of the QNM frequency and the damping rate are controlled by the angular frequency and Lyapunov exponent of the unstable photon orbit~\cite{Cardoso:2008bp}.
-This correspondence gives a direct bridge between ringdown observables and shadow measurements, and motivates treating wave dynamics and null geodesics within a common framework.
+The quasinormal modes are complex frequencies set by the background spacetime, the spin of the perturbing field, and the boundary conditions of purely ingoing waves at the horizon and purely outgoing waves at infinity~\cite{Berti2009,Konoplya2011}.
+They are therefore central to black-hole spectroscopy and tests of the no-hair paradigm~\cite{Dreyer2004,Berti:2025hly}.
+In the eikonal regime, the real part of the QNM frequency and the damping rate are determined by the angular frequency and Lyapunov exponent of the unstable photon orbit~\cite{Cardoso:2008bp}, directly connecting ringdown observables with shadow measurements and motivating a unified treatment of wave dynamics and null geodesics.

 Most idealized studies assume an isolated vacuum black hole.
-Astrophysical black holes, however, are embedded in galactic environments whose dark-matter distribution can influence geodesics, redshift factors, and wave propagation.
-Environmental effects are expected to be small in many regimes, but they can become relevant for precision spectroscopy, finite-distance lensing, and supermassive black holes located in dense galactic centers~\cite{Cardoso:2021wlq,Konoplya:2021ube,Pezzella:2024tkf}.
-The Hernquist profile is particularly useful in this respect because it has a finite total mass and an analytic enclosed-mass function, while still capturing a centrally concentrated halo structure~\cite{Hernquist1990}.
-It therefore provides a tractable model for studying how a realistic extended mass distribution modifies strong-gravity observables.
+Astrophysical black holes, however, sit in galactic environments whose dark-matter distribution may affect geodesics, redshift factors, and wave propagation~\cite{Konoplya:2021ube, Pezzella:2024tkf,Cardoso:2021wlq, Konoplya:2022hbl}.
+The Hernquist profile~\cite{Hernquist1990} is particularly suitable for this purpose because it has a finite total mass and an analytic enclosed-mass function, while capturing a centrally concentrated halo structure.
+It therefore provides a tractable model for studying the modifications of strong-gravity observables by a realistic extended matter distribution.